joshbegley/nyt-latest/README.md

 **At 9/11 Ceremonies, Moments of Silence and Tears**\
-`Twenty years after the worst attack in American history, the loss of nearly 3,000 people was remembered in events across the country.`\
+`Twenty years after the worst attack on American soil, the loss of nearly 3,000 people was remembered in events across the country.`\
 https://nytimes.com/2021/09/11/nyregion/9-11-anniversary-ceremonies.html?searchResultPosition=1

 **Betraying the Victims of the Opioid Crisis**\